 Only guests of DOT-accredited resorts and hotels will be allowed to enter the island.

-This verification process allows the task force to strictly monitor the number of visitors coming in, ensuring that it will not exceed the island’s carrying capacity of up to 6,405 visitors daily.
+This verification process allows the task force to strictly monitor the number of visitors coming in, ensuring that it will not exceed the island’s carrying capacity of 19,000 individuals a day.

-Hotel shuttles are allowed to pick-up and drop-off guests at the beachfront.
+Hotel shuttles are allowed to pick-up and drop-off guests at said port.
 Also, note that the docking time is from 6:00 AM to 6:00 PM only.
 Late arrivals and departures should be coordinated with the Philippine Coast Guard and the administration of the Caticlan Jetty Port.

 Workers of Boracay’s many establishments will be dropped off at the Manoc Manoc Cargo Port, located behind the Barangay Hall.
 Caticlan Jetty Port requires that all Boracay employees have a terminal pass ID.